Most people hear about breaches from news articles written after the fact

 - Do we have any notification duties?
 (Today’s regulatory and legal environment have moved to a need to prove that something has NOT been compromised – otherwise you must assume that it has been compromised.
 That oftentimes is a significant difference!)

-If you’re concerned about how your organization can be ready, contact the Experts at Vestige Digital Investigations to discuss how we can help you.
+If you’re concerned about how your organization can be ready, contact the Experts at Vestige Digital Investigations to discuss how our data breach response services can help you.

 by: David Jacobs, Forensic Analyst & Greg Kelley, CTO at Vestige